r-devel/rcwg/working_documents/install_r_macos.md

     customize the version name use `--enable-R-framework FW=VERSION` where e.g. VERSION=4.4-dev.
 The compilation options in [R-admin manual](https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#Prerequisites)
-    to define the location of X11 and tcltk libraries does not seem to be necessary.
+    to define the location of X11 and tcltk libraries do not seem to be necessary.

     </details>